- Target Processor: Code compatible across the Blackfin ADSP-BF5xx and ADSP-BF6xx processor Family

-- Cycles measured using standard Mandrill 512x512 YUV420 image, with quality factor 60 in sequential encoding mode, running on ADSP-BF533/BF609 with optimum memory layout.
+- Cycles measured using a compressed Mandrill 512x512 YUV420 image encoded in sequential mode, compression rate 1.8 bits per pixel (compression ratio 14.2), running on BF533/BF609 with optimum memory layout.

 - BF533 Core Clock = 594 MHz, System Clock = 118 MHz; BF609 Core Clock = 500 MHz, System Clock = 250 MHz, Dynamic Mem Clock = 250 MHz.

 - Code compatible across all Blackfin processors, with silicon anomaly workarounds implemented.